-Bunions are a deformity to the bone at the ball of a foot’s base, and they cause pain when pressure is applied by everyday activities.
+Bunions are a deformity to the bone at the ball of a foot’s base, and they cause pain when pressure is applied during everyday activities.
 Bunions may also lead to plantar fasciitis, which is an inflammation of the ligament on the bottom of your foot.
 This often makes it difficult for players to turn over their feet or push off during tennis.

-Pain in your foot can be tough when you’re playing sports like tennis that require quick reflexes and varied movement such as turning around quickly.
+Pain in your foot can be tough when you’re playing sports like tennis that require quick reflexes and varied movements such as turning around quickly.
 Bunions can create discomfort throughout a match because athletes often have trouble turning over their feet without feeling pain in their affected area.

 Best Tennis Shoes for Bunions Reviews